google-research/rliable/README.md

   <img src="https://raw.githubusercontent.com/google-research/rliable/master/images/aggregate_metric.png">
 </div>

+## Interactive colab
+We provide a colab at [bit.ly/statistical_precipice_colab](https://colab.sandbox.google.com/drive/1a0pSD-1tWhMmeJeeoyZM1A-HCW3yf1xR?usp=sharing), which shows how to use the library with examples of published algorithms on widely used benchmarks including Atari 100k, ALE, DM Control and Procgen.

 ### Paper
 For more details, refer to the accompanying paper:
 [Deep Reinforcement Learning at the Edge of the Statistical Precipice](https://arxiv.org/pdf/2108.13264.pdf).

-### Interactive colab
-We also provide a colab at [bit.ly/statistical_precipice_colab](https://colab.sandbox.google.com/drive/1a0pSD-1tWhMmeJeeoyZM1A-HCW3yf1xR?usp=sharing), which shows how to use the library with examples of published algorithms on widely used benchmarks including Atari 100k, ALE, DM Control and Procgen.

 ### Installation